 - REVIEWS - Reviews provide timely synthesis of topical themes in major areas of applied ecology.
 They should also offer new insights or perspectives to guide future research efforts.
 Reviews should not exceed 8000 words inclusive of all parts of the paper, as above.

 - FORUM ARTICLES - Forum articles stimulate debate in the ecological community.
 They should be short contributions up to 4000 words and offering conceptual advance, opinion, response to previous articles, or identifying gaps in knowledge.
 We welcome items that develop dialogue between ecologists and environmental managers.
 The Journal encourages forum contributions organised around a cogent theme.

 - PRACTITIONER'S PERSPECTIVE - These articles aim to bridge the gap between applied ecological research and the actual practice of species conservation, ecosystem restoration, pest management and the mitigation of environmental threats to biodiversity.
 They provide a platform for individuals involved in hands-on management of ecological resources - be they species, ecosystems or landscapes - to present their personal views on the direction of applied ecological research (see the recent Editorial 'Practitioner’s perspectives: introducing a different voice in applied ecology' published in Issue 1 of Volume 48).
-Contributions should occupy a maximum of four pages of the Journal (<4000 words), and will be subject to rapid peer review.
+Contributions should be <4000 words, contain no more than 20 references, and will be subject to rapid peer review.

 Where there is clear justification, the Journal can implement a fast-track procedure for outstanding submissions of all types for publication under the heading 'Priority Contributions'.